phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 ![2015-08-25 14 01 35](https://cloud.githubusercontent.com/assets/353180/9468727/2d658bee-4b11-11e5-90fa-248d54c8f3f6.png)

-If you use `%n%` in the `summaryText` of the JSON coming down from FCM it will be replaced by the number of messages that are currently in the queue.
+If you use `%n%` in the `summaryText` of the JSON coming down from GCM it will be replaced by the number of messages that are currently in the queue.

 ## Action Buttons